alidcast/ency-docs/content/guide/core-concepts/TaskFlow.md

 ### How does this differ from throttle and debounce functions?

-Vuency buffers the execution of tasks using queues, while throttle and debounce functions use timers.
-The benefit of using queues, is that it gives you more control over how repeat requests are run because you always have access to the ongoing operations.
+Ency buffers the execution of tasks using queues, while throttle and debounce functions use timers.
+The benefit of using queues, is that you always have access to the ongoing operations, which gives you more control over how repeat requests are run.

-An additional benefit of Vuency's flow policies is that their usage is more straightforward and semantic.
+Another benefit of Ency's flow policies is that their usage is more straightforward and semantic.